Statutes

 4. A decision of the World Conference requires a simple majority.
 When voting is even, the President or, in her/his absence the Vice President, has the casting vote.

-1. Each organisation must itself defray the cost of its representatives at the World Conference, if there are no other instructions from the Executive Committee.
+1. The expenses of delegations and representatives at the World Conference shall be borne by their respective organisations if there are no other instructions from the Executive Committee.

 9. Tenant Council